anandswarupv/AddressBook/README.md

 Addressbook App
 ===============

-This sample app is created using Java 8, Maven, Vaadin Framework, Spring and PostgresDB
+This example app is created using Java 8, Maven, Vaadin Framework, Spring and PostgresDB

 Running the example from the command line
 -------------------